punch-mission/punchbowl/README.md

 [The documentation](https://punchbowl.readthedocs.io/en/latest/index.html) provides details on how to run the various components.
 It also provides a short explanation of each underlying algorithm.
 If you want to process larger quantities of data, we suggest using [puncpipe](https://github.com/punch-mission/punchpipe).
-FPlease reach out with a discussion for more help.
+Please reach out with a discussion for more help.

 ## Getting help